 Packed full of roasted veggies in a lemon vinaigrette, this dish can be either served on its own, or as a colourful side dish.
 Since it can be served warm, it is a perfect barbecue or buffet dish.
 Indeed, when made in the morning, then left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
-Easy to prepare and make ahead!
+So easy to prepare and make ahead!

 Recipe: Roasted Summer Vegetable Orzo Salad serves 6